melkadze/class-planner/README.md

 ### NPM Scripts
 `setup`: Installs the project's dependencies.

-`dev`: Launches a live development server on the port specified in the `env.js` file.
+`dev`: Launches a live development server on the port specified in the `.env` file.

 `start`: Runs the application, intended for production use online.